CloudLabs-Samples/EduLabs/Database-standalone/HOL step-by-step.md

     ```
     ![](media/mysql-having.png)

-1. **ORDER By** clause is used to order the data based on the required field from the source table.
+1. The following query with **ORDER By** clause is used to order the data based on the required field from the source table.
+Run the query and observe the order in the output.

    ```
    SELECT Name, Teacher, CourseId FROM Course ORDER BY Teacher;
    ```
    ![](media/mysql-orderby.png)

-1. Below is the query with all the clauses.
+1. Below is an example query with all the clauses.
+Run the query and explore the above queries by changing the fields.

    ```
    SELECT count(CourseId) N_subjects, Teacher FROM Course WHERE Teacher != 'Hema' GROUP BY Teacher HAVING count(CourseId) > 1 ORDER BY Teacher;